Tuesday, July 23, 2019

 Beyond that he clearly cultivated networks of partners that were not restricted to Uganda or even the region.
 Networks developed on trust -- deliberately, systematically and consistently cultivated, were key to keeping his business alive and thriving.

-Our businessmen don’t seem to log trust in their asset columns and ok with swindling their creditors, partners and clients at the drop a hat.
+Our businessmen don’t seem to log trust in their asset columns and are ok with swindling their creditors, partners and clients at the drop a hat.
 It maybe explains why our businessmen rarely live beyond five years.

 3. Go into uncontested ground